In This Article

 For one thing, the further you get into the season, the less you need to worry about future injury risk.

-For another, his role has improved since then.
-Conner has gained the receiving usage he lacked at that point, including a season-high 20.8% target share in Sunday’s win.
+For another, his role improved.
+Conner regained the receiving usage he lacked at that point.

 And finally, stashing rookie Trey Benson can give you an upside handcuff – just in case.
-Benson has seen his work increase recently and remains available in 82% of Yahoo leagues as of this writing.
+Benson has seen his work increase recently and remains available in more than 70% of Yahoo leagues as of this writing.

 Breece Hall, New York Jets